acdh-oeaw/apis-core-rdf/docs/source/customization.md

 that you might want to use.

-Your table can also contain a `paginate_by` attribute, which is then used by the list view to determines the number of items per page.
+Your table can also contain a `paginate_by` attribute, which is then used by the list view to determine the number of items per page.
 When this is not set, the page size defaults to `25`.
 To disable pagination altogether, use `table_pagination = False`.